sstef/CryptoViz/README.md

 ## Functionality

 CryptoViz is a single screen app with a central point for pie chart.
 The visualization is simplistic and intuitive.
-An interactive pie chart vizualizes the currencies multiple JSON responses.
+An interactive pie chart visualizes the currencies multiple JSON responses.
 A hover and click feature displays currency information through dynamic asynchronous API calls.
 After selection of currency the user may switch chart views and and visualize historical pricing.

 ![Chart change](/readme/chart_change.gif)